samtools/hts-specs/README.md

 --------------------------

 **VCFv4.1.tex** and **VCFv4.2.tex** are the canonical specifications for the Variant Call Format and its textual (VCF) and binary encodings (BCF 2.x).
+These formats are discussed on the [vcftools-spec mailing list][vcfspec-ml].

 **BCFv1_qref.tex** summarizes the obsolete BCF1 format historically produced by [samtools].
 This format is no longer recommended for use, as it has been superseded by the more widely-implemented BCF2.